Chalo: Plot

-Upon learning about Karthika's love with Hari, Veeramuthu fixes her marriage with Param, an NRI.
-To get into the good books of Veeramuthu, Hari humiliates Keshava by making him set up posters of Hari and Karthika together.
+Upon learning of Karthika's love with Hari, Veeramuthu fixes her marriage to Param, an NRI.
+To get into Veeramuthu's good books, Hari humiliates Keshava by making him set up posters of Hari and Karthika together.
 Later, Paramatma learns about the illegal fights taking place behind the college from Hari.
 Feeling betrayed, he attempts to resign, but the students, having been reformed, ask for forgiveness.

 Hari's parents, having learnt of the situation from Param, arrive to help him.
-To learn about the feud's past, Hari, Sathya and Paramatma kidnap all the elderly people from the village and learn that the village was once cohesive and the village heads, Veeramthu Sr. and Rao Bahadur Keshava were friends.
-In 1953, central government officials came to finalize the process of dividing Tiruppuram for the creation of Andhra Pradesh, but it was rejected by both the heads.
-While celebrating their victory in the night, both Veeramuthu Sr. and Rao Bahadur came out of their guest house injured, accusing each other of betrayal, and provoke the villagers into fighting against each other, and the border was created the next day itself after agitated people from both sides signed the orders following their deaths.
+To learn about the feud's past, Hari, Sathya, and Paramatma kidnap all the elderly people from the village and learn that the village was once cohesive and the village heads, Veeramuthu Sr. and Rao Bahadur Keshava, were friends.
+In 1953, central government officials came to finalize the process of dividing Tiruppuram for the creation of Andhra Pradesh, but both village heads rejected it.
+While celebrating their victory at night, both Veeramuthu Sr. and Bahadur came out of their guest house injured, accusing each other of betrayal and provoking the villagers into fighting against each other.
+The border was created the next day after the agitated people from both sides signed the orders following their deaths.

-At the night of Karthika's marriage, Hari learns that half of the assets of Veeramuthu Sr. and Rao Bahadur were transferred to the zamindar, and confronts him, where he learns that both Veeramuthu Sr. and Rao Bahadur had an affair with Diana, a British woman, and that she died after being accidentally pushed by Rao Bahadur, and they stabbed each other in the scuffle.
+On the night of Karthika's marriage, Hari learns that half of the assets of Veeramuthu Sr. and Bahadur were transferred to the zamindar, and he confronts him, where he learns that both Veeramuthu Sr. and Bahadur had an affair with Diana, a British woman, and that she died after being accidentally pushed by Bahadur.
+They stabbed each other in the scuffle.
 Diana's son, the zamindar, witnessed their deaths and withheld the truth for several years.
-Veeramuthu and Keshava, having been alerted, arrive there and learn the ugly truth about their fathers from Hari, who demands that they settle their feud, and have Karthika marry him, threatening to expose their fathers' rivalry to the villagers.
+Veeramuthu and Keshava, having been alerted, arrive there and learn the ugly truth about their fathers from Hari, who demands that they settle their feud and have Karthika marry him, threatening to expose their fathers' rivalry to the villagers.
 Constrained, they permanently settle the feud, becoming friends in the process, while Hari marries Karthika.